-Our new cheese subscription box program features our favorite specialty cheeses and a rotating cast of delicious accompaniments—including small-batch jams, pickles, charcuterie, and more.
+Our monthly cheese subscription box features our favorite specialty cheeses and a rotating cast of delicious accompaniments—including small-batch jams, pickles, charcuterie, and more.
 Here’s everything you need to know about the fantastic American jam makers we’re featuring in our boxes!

 Jam, Jelly, Preserves, Fruit Butter: What’s the Difference?

 First, we need to answer a common question: What’s the difference between jam and jelly—and, for that matter, preserves and fruit butters?
 They’re all ways of preserving fruit in a jar for later use, but there are some differences in how they’re made and their finished texture that affects how we use them in the kitchen.

 Jam is made with fruit that’s been cut up or mashed, then mixed with sugar, cooked until thickened, and jarred.
 Jelly, on the other hand, is made from fruit juice—it’s perfectly clear and smooth, with no fruit pieces or chunks.

 Preserves, a more traditional way of canning fruit, are similar to jam, but they’re made with whole fruits (like whole strawberries) or large pieces of fruit (halved apricots, for example).
 Meanwhile, fruit butters are made with pureed fruit (any skins and seeds are strained out) that’s cooked low and slow over several hours and are usually made with a smaller amount of added sugar.

 Fruit preserves tend to fit a couple of different profiles: bright and sweet (think apricot jam or lemon curd) or rich and mellow (think apple butter or fig jam).
 Both can cut through the creaminess and complement the savory flavors of a variety of cheeses, from soft, fresh varieties to pungent, long-aged wheels.